damog/blog/source/_posts/goodbye-to-more-rfps-and-itps.md

-Title: Goodbye to more RFPs and ITPs
+title: "Goodbye to more RFPs and ITPs"
 Date: 2005-09-20 19:29:52
 Tags:
 ---